clysto/typst-vscode/README.md

 A lightweight VS Code extension for Typst.

-> I prefer simplicity and don’t require PDF preview or UI enhancements.
-This extension solely leverages Tinymist’s LSP functionality.
-If you need additional features, consider using Tinymist’s official VS Code extension.
+> This is an extremely minimal Typst extension.
+It only connects VS Code to your own Tinymist executable and omits many client‑side features.
+If you are not sure what you’re doing or want a full Typst experience (preview, UI tools, richer integrations), please use the official Tinymist VS Code extension.

 ## Usage